Chapter 3: Automatic Differentiation

 Backward pass

-Think it like this:
+Think of it like this:

-Lets write the Summation class.
+Let's write the Summation class.

 class Summation(Function):